 And here's a full-on view because I just can't help myself.

 I love how the framing around the window makes it feel more substantial and I like that the white mini blinds are now gone and replaced by woven shades.
 I knew I wanted the shades for warmth and texture and to add some dimension to this all white kitchen.
-I'm going to be blogging all about the shades I chose in an upcoming post.
-So, stay tuned!!
+I blogged all about these shades HERE.
+You can see what this window looks like today, below:

 So what do you think?
 Is this a project you think you could tackle?